Hyundai’s updated SUV exposed

 All grades now include a centre airbag, which is designed to cease head clashes between entrance seat passengers throughout a crash.

-Active grades rating new chrome exterior highlights and Elite variations acquire a 12.3-inch digital instrument show, heard entrance seats and LED tail lights.
+Active grades rating new chrome exterior highlights and Elite variations achieve a 12.3-inch digital instrument show, heard entrance seats and LED tail lights.

-Potential patrons nonetheless have the selection between a 3.5-litre V6 petrol engine that makes 200kW/331Nm and is matched to an eight pace computerized transmission or a 2.2-litre turbocharged diesel engine making 148kW/440Nm paired to an eight-speed dual-clutch auto.
+Potential consumers nonetheless have the selection between a 3.5-litre V6 petrol engine that makes 200kW/331Nm and is matched to an eight velocity computerized transmission or a 2.2-litre turbocharged diesel engine making 148kW/440Nm paired to an eight-speed dual-clutch auto.

 Petrol powered variations drive the entrance wheels solely and diesel fashions include all-paw grip.

-All automotive makers are struggling lengthy wait instances to ship new automobiles as a result of a extreme scarcity of semiconductors, a significant element in new automobiles.
+All automobile makers are struggling lengthy wait occasions to ship new automobiles attributable to a extreme scarcity of semiconductors, a significant element in new automobiles.

-But in accordance with information compiled by automotive gross sales web site PriceMyCar the Santa Fe has one of many shortest wait instances at 55 days.
-This compares favourably to the mechanically equivalent Kia Sorento that has a wait time of 274 days and the typical wait time for all Hyundais is 111 days.
+But based on information compiled by automobile gross sales web site PriceMyCar the Santa Fe has one of many shortest wait occasions at 55 days.
+This compares favourably to the mechanically similar Kia Sorento that has a wait time of 274 days and the typical wait time for all Hyundais is 111 days.